Readify/madskillz/Consulting.md

 - I use code reviews as an opportunity to teach and show others alternate, cleaner ways to implement functionality in an ego-less manner.
 That way the whole team together learns how to deliver a higher quality, more maintainable product.
 - I can tactfully challenge and coach people and have them leave richer for the experience.
 - I am a confident and proficient teacher of my craft.
+- I communicate effectively with my team and customers to ensure that I fully understand them and they fully understand me.

 #### I am a supporter of my team and my customer.
 - I add value to my team by being a trusted, proactive supporter of my team and its leadership, and by delivering high quality work with a minimum of fuss.